Resurrection: Resurrection of Jesus

 Christians regard the resurrection of Jesus as the central doctrine in Christianity.
 Others take the incarnation of Jesus to be more central; however, it is the miracles – and particularly his resurrection – which provide validation of his incarnation.
 According to Paul the Apostle, the entire Christian faith hinges upon the centrality of the resurrection of Jesus and the hope for life after death.
-Paul wrote in his first letter to the Corinthians:

-If only for this life we have hope in Christ, we are to be pitied more than all men.
+Paul wrote in his first letter to the Corinthians: "If only for this life we have hope in Christ, we are to be pitied more than all men.
 But Christ has indeed been raised from the dead, the first fruits of those who have fallen asleep.

+Rudolf Bultmann argued that many theological concepts later associated with Jesus’ resurrection drew upon preexisting mythological and religious traditions.
+He suggested that early Christian communities applied longstanding motifs—such as the suffering and redeeming divine figure—to the historical person of Jesus of Nazareth.

 Resurrection of the dead

 Christianity started as a religious movement within 1st-century Judaism (late Second Temple Judaism), and it retains what the New Testament itself claims was the Pharisaic belief in the afterlife and resurrection of the dead.
 Whereas this belief was only one of many beliefs held about the world to come in Second Temple Judaism, it was notably rejected by the Sadducees but accepted by the Pharisees (Acts 23:6–8).
 Belief in the resurrection became dominant within Early Christianity, and already in the Gospels of Luke and John included an insistence on the resurrection of the flesh.
 Most modern Christian churches continue to uphold the belief that there will be a final resurrection of the dead and world to come.

 Belief in the resurrection of the dead, and Jesus's role as judge, is codified in the Apostles' Creed, the fundamental creed of Christian baptismal faith.
 The Book of Revelation also makes many references about the Judgment Day, when the dead will be raised.